 The Biocycle model is housed in a single concrete tank with adequate capacity to treat waste water for up to 10 persons.
 The system features surge reduction and advanced aeration but the advantages of the remarkably simple process of the Biocycle system are how well it works and how little maintenance is required.
 The treated water is clear, odourless and can be reused on-site (subject to local authority approval) for applications such as watering trees and other plated areas.

 In technical terms the Biocycle has been designed to process waste water to achieve typically 95% reduction in both suspended solids (TSS) and biological oxygen demand (BOD5).
-The Biocycle system is one of the very first of its kind in New Zealand and is still going strong today.
-The system has recently been put through the OSET Testing Facility and achieved very good results.
+The Biocycle 8200 system was one of the very first of its kind in New Zealand, it has seen many years of ongoing development and is still going strong today.
+The model 8200 system has recently been put through the OSET Testing Facility and achieved very good results.

 - The Biocycle is an aerated treatment tank system which uses totally natural biological processes to treat the waste water.
 It consists of a set of 4 chambers which perform various treatment processes on the waste stream.

 - The Biocycle uses high quality components, and all internal chambers are solid concrete for durability.

 - All internal fixings are marine grade 316 stainless steel to ensure long life.

 - The electrical control component is simple and hard wired and does not contain complex controller that can be prone to failure.
 The Biocycle control system is extremely reliable.

 - The systems use an 80 litre blower that has the ability to be completely re-kitted and parts are readily available.
 The de-watering pump is the very respected Bianco B42 submersible irrigation pump.